jaclu/tmux-packet-loss/README.md

 ## Recent changes

+- Converted all scripts to POSIX, no more bash dependencies.
+This cuts down a lot on startup times, `scripts/display_losses.sh` is 3-4 times faster!
 - Losses are displayed, but no stats are saved for the first 45 seconds.
   This avoids getting initial errors before the network is re-established saved into the history during a laptop resume.